harrisonwsmith/model_proposal/ModelProposalTemplate.md

 The space of the model will consist of a 2D grid where each cell represents a farmer's plot.
 Each agent (farmer) will be located on a single cell and will interact only with that cell and the global environment.

 Environment-owned variables
-* Temperature (average temperature for the season)
-* Temperature rate of change (The rate of temperature increase per year, ranging from 0 to 0.1)
-* Monsoon Season (True or false value, true for only for 50 steps)
-* Water (The amount of water currently located on each grid cell, ranging from 0 to 1)
-* Drain rate (a randomly generated rate of drainage of water from each cell)
+* Monsoon start (date of start of monsoon)
+* Irrigation
-* Yield (The amount of crop biomass currently located on each grid cell)
+* yield_total (The total crop biomass currently located on every grid cell)
+* yield_low (The total crop biomass of farmers with low access to irrigation)---> only irrigate in winter, 2-6 times in winter
+* yield_high (The total crop biomass of farmers with high access to irrigation)--> Irrigate for late monsoon and 2-6 times in winter

 Environment-owned methods/procedures
 * Initialize (random drain rate seed in all grid cells)
-* Drain (water is depleted from each cell by fixed amount per step)
-* Evaporate (water evaporates as a function of temperature)
-* Rain probability (probability of rainfall, will be higher probability during monsoon)
-* Rain (replenishes water in grid cells.
-Amount of rain is dependent on if Monsoon season = T or F)
 * Start Monsoon (set Monsoon = T, dependent on temperature where higher temperature delays monsoon start)
 * End Monsoon (set Monsoon = F after 50 steps)
 * Grow (crops grow if the cell has been sown and water content > 0.2 Growth rate is a function of water and continues for 40 steps)